Aikiro42/Project-45/README.md

 - [ ] Guided (Ammo type: Rocket): Rocket will home in towards your cursor.
 (I honestly prefer this over homing rockets) - Rylasasin
 - [ ] Proximity mine (Ammo Type: Grenade shell): Grenades will stick to where they are shot and explode on proximity after a 1 second arming timer. indiscriminate!! - Rylasasin
 - [ ] Mining bomb (Ammo type: Grenade shell): Grenades do very little damage to enemies but destroy frontal blocks, allowing for quick and messy mining. - Rylasasin
-- [ ] Fanning ('Stock', Revolver) converts the revolver into a 2-handed weapon where you 'fan' the action.
+- [x] Fanning ('Stock', Revolver) converts the revolver into a 2-handed weapon where you 'fan' the action.
 Halves fire time and decreases loading time (if no speedloader present) - Rylasasin
+  - Somewhat present as a special firing mode of the Reaper
 - [x] Rocket Jump Ammo
 - [x] Localized Gravity Ammo Mod
 - [x] 4 Gau Shotgun Shells